-Microsoft Private Folder Windows 7 S
+- Microsoft Private Folder Windows 7 Software

-Microsoft Private Folder Windows 7 S Rating: 4,8/5 2157 reviews
+- Microsoft Private Folder Windows 7 S M A R T

 The Encrypting File System ( EFS) on is a feature introduced in version 3.0 of that provides.
 The technology enables files to be to protect confidential data from attackers with physical access to the computer.EFS is available in all versions of Windows except the home versions (see below) from onwards.